 In November 2017, a sociopolitical crisis in the North-West and South-West regions provoked violent incidents and recurrent reports of human rights violations and abuses, including extrajudicial killings, arbitrary arrests and destruction of property.
 The prolonged crisis, violence and related displacement increased the severity of humanitarian needs.
 As of February 2021, the crisis in the North-West and South-West regions had caused the internal displacement of more than 1.1 million people.

-The North-West and South-West regions have been subject to a resurgence of attacks against persons, properties and public infrastructures, including health centres and schools, along with repeated incidents against humanitarian workers and medical personnel.
+The North-West and South-West regions have been subject to continuous attacks against civilians and children, properties and basic services facilities, including health centres and schools, along with repeated security incidents against humanitarian workers, medical personnel and teachers.

-Since 2015, humanitarian actors have been working in support of the Government to robustly scale up the response in Cameroon.
-OCHA is supporting more than 140 humanitarian partners in providing emergency assistance in the crisis-affected regions.
-Since 2018, OCHA has enlarged its presence, with sub-offices in Buea (South West) and in Bamenda (North West), in addition to its head office in Yaounde (Centre region), its sub-office in Maroua and a satellite office in Kousseri, both in the Far North region.
+Since 2015, humanitarian organizations have been jointly working with the Government to scale up the response in Cameroon.
+OCHA supports more than 170 humanitarian organizations that are providing emergency assistance to crisis-affected people.
+OCHA has its main office in Yaounde in the Centre region, along with sub-offices in Buea in the South-West, Bamenda in the North-West and Maroua in the Far North, as well as a satellite office in Kousseri in the Far North region.

 In 2020, only 50 per cent of the required funding for the Humanitarian Response Plan in Cameroon was secured, notwithstanding the additional vulnerabilities created by the COVID-19 pandemic.
 Despite growing needs, funding is either stagnant or declining, leaving millions of people without critical humanitarian assistance and protection, and exacerbating vulnerabilities and violence.